All commencement ceremonies are for undergraduate and graduate candidates.

 Relatives and friends may enter Paulson Stadium through Gates 1, 5, 7, 8, 12 or 13.
 Guests and candidates will not be allowed to hold or reserve seats for other guests.

-Relatives and friends may enter the Convention Center through the entrances facing the riverwalk.
+Guests may enter Enmarket Arena through the main front entrance.
 Tickets are required for entry.
-Guests and candidates will not be allowed to hold or reserve seats for other guests.
+Guests and graduates will not be allowed to hold or reserve seats for other guests.
+Graduates will enter the arena through a side entrance.

 Gates/doors open 1 hour prior to the start of each ceremony.
-Please note that the ceremony begins promptly at 10 a.m. and 3 p.m. with a processional and that there is no seating allowed during the processional.
+Please note that the ceremony begins promptly at 2 p.m., respectively, with a processional.

 A professional photographer from GradImages will take a picture of you as you cross the stage.
 A proof of this picture will be emailed to you at your Georgia Southern email address and mailed to your home address so that you may decide if you wish to purchase these photos.